OpenNTI/nti.docs.platform.enduser/editorguide/basics.rst

    .. image:: images/contenttypes.png

-For more information regarding specific content types and adding them to your course, please continue in this guide to the sections named by content types.
+For more information regarding specific content types and adding them to your course, please continue to the specific content-named instructions following this page.

 Move Content
 ================

-In general, you can move content two ways:
+You can move content two ways:

 Edit Flyout
 ------------